isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 Learners will be taught how to design and develop effective volunteer work programmes and the volunteer leadership framework.

 -   Interpret the Service Types & Functions of Key Players in Social Service (by SSI)

+Learners will be equipped with the skills and knowledge needed to illustrate the overall history, formation and development of social services.
+This includes interpreting the major roles of key social service players, relating social services to emerging needs and the need for functional frameworks to deliver effective services.

 -   Volunteer Experience Management (by NP)

 Learners will gain a working knowledge of human resource skills needed by volunteer managers to develop volunteer recruitment strategies, training programmes as well as recognition and engagement strategies that will create a fulfilling and engaging volunteer-centred experience.